 #9 When marriage is the hardest thing, continue to do good.

 If your chest tightens a little when the topic of marriage arises, you are not alone.
 Difficult marriage relationships are a quiet but common reality.
 The questions that flood your mind in times like this can be relentless and drive you to doubt God’s plan.
-While it feels like everyone else sees hearts and bouquets when they speak of marriage, you see a trial.
+While it feels like everyone else sees heart emojis and bouquets when they speak of marriage, you see a trial.
 The Lord has not forgotten you.

 Long-suffering is difficult, and we rarely see the big-picture plan for it.
 My reason to hope is not found in my circumstances, but has been declared by those who have suffered before me and experienced the faithful care of God.
 It is in the Bible we are given reassurance and encouragement so we do not lose heart.